 Should technical or legal experts have access to reexamination requests not yet filed prior to preparing reports?
 Also, do experts have a role in preparing a reexamination request?
-It is becoming increasingly clear that post-KSR obviousness battles will likely require expert testimony in the form of affidavits or declarations.
+Since the KSR decision, it is important to create a full record in the reexamination proceeding of evidence supporting or negating nonobviousness and expert testimony.
+Affidavits or declarations may be the preferred mechanism for creating this record in many situations.
 Care must be taken by both parties to a litigation that expert testimony in the form of affidavits in the reexamination before the PTO is consistent with any expert testimony or reports to be used at trial, and vice versa.
 A potential impeachment or inequitable conduct minefield awaits the uninformed.

 Another question to consider is whether an expert is an "individual associated with the patent owner" in the context of the Rule 56 duty of disclosure.
-Put differently, does a patent owner have the duty to inquire of their experts if they know any references that should be cited?
+Put differently, does a patent owner have the duty to inquire of their experts if they know of any references that should be cited to the PTO as part of the reexamination proceeding?